 BFR is an incredibly versatile tool that when strategically incorporated into preparation, training, and recovery phases, can elevate athletic performance and speed up the recovery process.
 The benefits of BFR extend broader than ever before due to a recent boom in research and a wide adoption in professional sports, and now, many thousands of athletes and fitness enthusiasts are championing BFR within their training programs.

-Book a demo for your professional club or team now or shop the Hytro BFR wearables.
+Get in touch to discuss Hytro for your professional club or team now or shop the Hytro BFR wearables.

 Leave a comment